Jakub-S-3580/Jakub-S-3580/README.md

 - I’m interested in robotics and mechatronics engineering

-- I’m currently learning openscad, ev3dev, C++ and C and general CAD experience
+- I’m currently learning openscad, ev3dev, C++ and C and general CAD stuff

 - I’m looking to collaborate on any robotics stuff